 The GasComm sensor array captures static pressure, bi-directional flow velocity, flow volume, mass flow, temperature, water content, and three axes of vibration data directly from within the gas distribution network piping infrastructure.
-The sensor array is certified intrinsically tap installed (Mueller or TD Williamson Toolsets) into existing gas distribution lines so no service interruptions nor special tool training are required.
+The sensor array is Class 1, Division 1 certified and can be hot tap installed (Mueller or TD Williamson Toolsets) into existing gas distribution lines so no service interruptions nor special tool training are required.

 The Enetics Remote Telemetry Unit (RTU) provides 6-volt DC user-replaceable battery power, data collection management, non-volatile memory storage and cellular LTE 4G data communication capability for the sensor array.
 The RTU is housed in a polycarbonate lockable NEMA 4X enclosure for operation in harsh environments above ground, in below-grade vaults, or direct-bury valve box applications.
 The RTU is programmed locally or remotely to sample, record, and transmit data at user selected intervals.
 Recorded data is transmitted over existing cellular networks to the assigned cloud server on a programmed schedule or in near real time response to user defined alarm condition exceedance.